threefoldfoundation/info_cloud_production/collections/tfcloud/tfgrid/v40/guardian.md

 ## Become a Guardian

-The first TFGrid 4.0 regional internet will requires 9 guardians to start with (will be more later).
+- TFGrid 3.13 and TFGrid 4.0 regional internet will requires 9 guardians to start with (will be more later).

 These Guardians will be the participating members of a Guardian Circle

 Requirements

-* Good knowledge how to use Linux and Docker to allow you to deploy and upgrade your validator starting from code.
+* Good knowledge how to use Linux to allow you to deploy and upgrade your validator starting from code.
 * At least 4h time available per week (will be more at start)
 * Willingness to participate in the forum of TF and coordinate with Coders.